jonreid/FailKit/README.md

 [![Build](https://github.com/jonreid/FailKit/actions/workflows/build.yml/badge.svg)](https://github.com/jonreid/FailKit/actions/workflows/build.yml)

-Most projects should include custom test assertions to make tests more expressive and easier to write.
+Writing custom test assertions makes your tests more expressive and easier to maintain.

-But when you write custom test assertions, how can you support both XCTest and Swift Testing?
-You can write them twice (with different names).
-Or you can use FailKit.
+But how do you support both **XCTest** and **Swift Testing?**

+XCTest uses `XCTFail`.
+Swift Testing uses `Issue.record`.
+You can’t just call one from the other.
+You could write your assertions twice — or use **FailKit.**

 <!-- toc -->
 ## Contents